 Step 4: Keep Shaking Until Fragrance Absorbs

-Once your aroma beads are mixed, simply shake the jar again every few hours.
+Once your aroma beads are mixed, you want to shake the jar regularly to help the fragrance absorb.
 It will take anywhere from 1 day to 2 weeks for the fragrance to completely absorb.
 Some fragrances may take longer.
 Each time you shake the jar, turn it at different angles to ensure each bead gets coated.
 We recommend shaking for a 30 seconds to 1 full minute each time you shake the jar.
 This can help the fragrance absorb more quickly.

 At first, the beads will stick to the sides of the jar.
 As the fragrance absorbs, the beads will stick less and less.
 The beads are ready to use once they no longer stick to the sides of the jar.
 The aroma beads will also feel dry to the touch when they're done.
 Keep in mind it may take up to two weeks for fragrance to absorb.
 If you are having issues getting the fragrance to absorb within this time frame, please read these aroma bead troubleshooting tips.